electrocucaracha/openstack-multinode/README.md

 ## Host System Requirements

-The system that will host VMs for the solution must be big enough to support the 11 VMs of the solution.
+The system that will host VMs for the solution must be big enough to support the 11 VMs displayed at above diagram.

 VM configuration can be adjusted at [pdf.yml](config/pdf.yml).